[derive(Accounts)] in Anchor: different kinds of accounts

 • UncheckedAccount

-Here is the code we used:
+Here is the code we used: code for unchecked account

-Each of the items we highlighted with the green boxes are imported via the anchor_lang::prelude::*;; at the top of the files.
+Each of the items we highlighted with the green boxes are imported via the anchor_lang::prelude::*; at the top of the files.

 The purpose of Account, UncheckedAccount, Signer, and Program are to perform some kind of a check on the account passed in before proceeding, and also to expose functions for interacting with those accounts.